Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Virial estimate at large scale

 \end{proposition} \begin{remark} Estimate \eqref{eq:1virial} does not involve any type of spectral analysis.
-Its purpose is to give a weighted control of $(u_1,\px u_1)$ on a large scale $A$ in terms of a weighted $L^2$ norm of $u_1$ with faster decay. \end{remark}

-The rest of this section is devoted to the proof of Proposition \ref{prop:virial I}.
-We start with the following intermediate lemma.
+Its purpose is to give weighted control of $(u_1,\px u_1)$ on a large scale $A$ in terms of a weighted and localized $H^1$ norm of $u_1$. \end{remark} The rest of this section is devoted to the proof of Proposition \ref{prop:virial I}.
+We start with the following basic lemma.